jayarnim/M2-PJT_STATS/README.md

 ### Data

 This study utilises estimated sales data for small business owners provided by the Seoul Open Data Plaza, covering the period from 2Q 2020 to 1Q 2024.

+- Seoul Open Data Plaza [`link`](https://data.seoul.go.kr/dataList/OA-15572/S/1/datasetView.do)

 The dataset comprises information on estimated sales for a total of 4 types of business districts, 1,596 business districts, and 63 industry categories.
 For the sake of analytical convenience, individual business-district identifiers were omitted, using only the business-district type and industry category as identifiers.
 Because the sales distribution contained many extreme values, a log transformation was applied.
 Accordingly, the dependent variable in this analysis is not the amount of sales per se, but rather the rate of change in sales.

-- Seoul Open Data Plaza [`link`](https://data.seoul.go.kr/dataList/OA-15572/S/1/datasetView.do)
+### Unit Definition

 The four business-district types as defined by the Seoul Business-District Analysis Service are as follows ([`refer`](https://golmok.seoul.go.kr/introduce.do)):